WebDaD/node-seed/README.md

 * ask for email
 * ask for color main
 * ask for compColor
+* Plant add Apache and nginx IIS lightppd conf and detect Server and ask to copy and restart
+* Sed replace might need to escape []
 * calc color 3 and 4 (3 = main font, whit on dark, black on light, 4 = active color similar fpr comColor)

 ## readme